• Skip to primary navigation

 Jump to Recipe·Print Recipe

-48 0z.
-Randall Great Northern Beans – I appreciate the fact that they are clearly marked gluten-free.
-Kudos for companies that make it clear!
+• 48 oz.
+Randall Great Northern Beans – I appreciate that they are clearly marked gluten-free.

-14 oz can Thai Coconut Milk (full fat) – Don’t worry you will not be able to tell there is coconut milk in this soup.
-The other flavors stand out and you won’t taste it.
+• 14 oz can Thai Coconut Milk (full fat) – You will not be able to tell there is coconut milk in this soup.
+The other flavors stand out, and you won’t taste it.

-3 tablespoons nutritional yeast – Nutritional yeast adds a cheesy flavor to recipes.
+• 3 tablespoons nutritional yeast – Non-fortified nutritional yeast adds a cheesy flavor to recipes.
 As a side note, this is really good on popcorn for non-dairy cheesy popcorn.
-This is optional but it really adds some depth of flavor.
+This is optional, but it really adds some depth of flavor.

 Slow Cooker Instructions: Mix all ingredients into a slow cooker and cook on high for 4-5 hours or on low for 8-10 hours.